wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

 1. TODO: Report errors?

+1. Verify:

    Check that the tables have been loaded properly by going to the "Data" section of the workspace and verifying that the tables are present.

    Check that the table and column names in the queries are correct and match the names of the tables and columns in the workspace.

    Try running the queries again after refreshing the page or restarting the workspace.

+NOTE: Competition to Microsoft Synapse Real-Time Analytics is open-source <a target="_blank" href="https://pinot.apache.org/">Apache Pinot</a> which originated from within Linkedin for user-facing real-time data analytics. <a target="_blank" href="https://www.youtube.com/@StarTree">StarTree</a>.

+<a target="_blank" href="https://www.youtube.com/watch?v=3zQI-DrkkdE">VIDEO</a>: Comparison: Latency.
+Freshness.
+Concurrency.
+Throughput.
+Flexibility.
+Cost.

+Benchmarks?

 <hr />